Apply for a Michelson Grant

 Send your LOI as an attachment to email@example.com.
 In the text of the email, indicate where you first learned about the funding opportunity.

 If an LOI is approved, investigators will be invited to submit a full grant proposal and will be provided with the guidelines for proposal submission.
 Proposals must be submitted within two grant cycles of the LOI approval date.

-Comments from Scientific Advisory Board reviewers are provided to applicants at both the LOI and proposal stages, and applicants have one opportunity to resubmit LOIs or proposals that were disapproved, addressing reviewers' comments in a revised document.
+Feedback from Scientific Advisory Board reviewers is provided to applicants at both the LOI and proposal stages.
+LOI applicants have one opportunity to submit a revised LOI incorporating reviewer feedback.
+Proposal resubmissions will be accepted only if invited by the Scientific Advisory Board, and must be submitted within two grant cycles of the initial proposal disapproval.
 Final decisions on grant funding are at the sole discretion of Found Animals.

 Upon approval of the Michelson Grant proposal, applicant institutions enter into grant agreements with Found Animals.
 Read more about Grant Agreements.